silviot/redmine-buildout/README.rst

 this will download and install redmine in the local directory.

-After completion you can start the server:
+After completion you can prepare the database structure: cd to the code directory

+``cd parts/redmine``

+issue

+``RAILS_ENV=production ../../bin/rake db:migrate``

+and start the server:

 ``./bin/supervisord``

-and point your browser to http://127.0.0.1:3000/ to browse your new redmine site.
+Point your browser to http://127.0.0.1:3000/ to browse your new redmine site.

 To stop the server use